This post may contain affiliate links. Please read my disclaimer for more information.

-- Caffeine can be addictive and may lead to non-stop withdrawal symptoms that adversely affect your mental and physical health.
+- It’s addictive and may lead to non-stop withdrawal symptoms that adversely affect your physical and mental health.

-- These withdrawal symptoms may include too much sleepiness, depression, anxiety, and psychological swings.
+- These withdrawal symptoms may include fatigue, depression, anxiety, and psychological swings.

-- Caffeine increases the chances of blood pressure and isn’t suitable for people already suffering from blood pressure.
+- It increases the chances of blood pressure and isn’t suitable for people already suffering from high blood pressure.

 - Tannins in caffeine can turn your teeth yellow.